-- 1. All initial fees for enrollment such as registration, book, activity, and capital improvement (CI) fees, as well as the first month's tuition are due before your child will be admitted to attend class.
+- 1. All initial fees for enrollment as well as the first month's tuition are due before your child will be admitted to attend class.
 The week prior to the first day of school each year is the designated period to make these initial payments. - 2.
-All monthly fees (tuition, CI fees, etc.) may be paid over a 10-month or 12-month schedule.
-The 10-month payment schedule will begin prior to the first day of school in August, then on the first day of each following month ending on May 1st of the following year.
-The 12-month payment option would start on June 1st and end on May 1st of the following year. - 3.
+All monthly fees (tuition, CI fees, etc.) may be paid over a 10-month schedule.
+The 10-month payment schedule will begin prior to the first day of school in August, then on the first day of each following month ending on May 1st of the following year. - 3.
 All monthly fees are due on the first day of each month. - 4.
 All accounts (tuition, cafeteria, after-school, raffle, library, etc.) are due on the first of each month.
-After accounts reach 10 days past due, a late fee of \$40 will be added.
-After five school days past the 10th, the person who signed as the
+After accounts reach 10 days past due, a late fee of \$75 will be added.
+After five school days past the 10th, the person who signed as the application and/or guardian will be asked to remove the student(s) from school until their account is paid in full, including all fees.

-- application and/or guardian will be asked to remove the student(s) from school until their account is paid in full, including all fees. - 5.
-Permanent removal of a student does not remove the liability from a parent/guardian for the past due account.
+- 5. Permanent removal of a student does not remove the liability from a parent/guardian for the past due account.
 Collection of these funds will be obtained by legal action or use of a collection agency if necessary. - 6.
 Unsold raffle tickets are past due 10 days following the date of the raffle.
 Past due raffle tickets are treated just as any other past due fees and subject to all late fees, interest, and requirements for continued enrollment. - 7.
 All tuition and other fees must be paid current in order for a family to pre-register for the next school year during the pre-registration period each spring. - 8.
 All tuition and other fees from prior school years must be paid in full before a child may enroll for a new school year. - 9.
 Tuition is only refunded on a prorated basis if the student and/or family move to a locale outside Jasper County or in the case of debilitating sickness. - 10.
 All fees (tuition, raffle, cafeteria, after-school care, library, etc.) on accounts are required to be paid in full a week prior to semester and final exams.
 Students will not be allowed to take 1st or 2nd semester exams unless their accounts are paid up-to-date.